MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 .. warning::

   MembraneCurvature does not identify leaflets.
 It relies on the user to pass the correct :class:`~MDAnalysis.core.groups.AtomGroup` with ``select``.
-If both leaflets are included in the selection, they are treated as a single surface.
+Be aware of the selection you provide: if both leaflets are included in the selection, they are treated as a single surface, hence producing incorrect results.

 1.1 Fourier surface method (default)
 ------------------------------------